That is the result we want.

 Logs have a name like:

-Please provide (upload) the TDSSKiller log in your reply.
+Please post the TDSSKiller log in your reply, by uploading it also.

 Retired - Doin' Dis, Dat, and slapping malware.